-Many children who have a heart operation have trouble sleeping and concentrating afterwards and may show signs of hyperactivity.
-This is also true of transplant children, who have been found to have more schooling and behavioral issues than healthy children.
+Many children who have a heart operation have difficulty sleeping and concentrating afterwards and may show signs of hyperactivity.
+This is also true of transplant children, who have been found to have more schooling and behavioral issues compared to healthy children.
 Help is available through psychological counseling and/or medication.
-Tell the heart transplant team if you have any concerns about your child's sleep habits.
-They can help with recommendations.